gbtami/pychess-variants/static/docs/fr/janggi.md

 Red (Han) chooses his positioning first, then Blue (Cho) chooses.
 However, Blue is the first to move the pieces.

+For repetitions and other game-end scenarios:
+* Perpetual check is a loss for the player checking after the third repetition
+* Repetitions that are not perpetual are adjucated by material counting after the third repetitions
+* WHen the 50-move rule is reached (100 half-moves without capture), game is adjucated by material counting

 ## The Pieces

 This guide will be based on the internationalized set.
 Traditional sets use Chinese characters (hanja), and many sites, including Wikipedia, already explain the rules as such.